 MONGOLIA BBQ OIL:

-Slice beef into thin strips.
-This is very important, since we want to meat to cook with the veggies.
+- Slice beef into thin strips.
+This process is very important, since we want to meat to cook with the veggies.

 MAKE A SPREAD FOR YOU MONGOLIAN BBQ:

-Add in the sauce of your choice and oil of your choice.
-Add a 1 tablespoons of sauce and oil.
+- Add in the sauce of your choice and oil of your choice.
+Add a 1 tablespoon of sauce and oil.
 Into the bowl.